kubernetes/website/content/en/docs/contribute/new-content/new-features.md

 When ready, populate your placeholder PR with feature documentation.

+Do your best to describe your feature and how to use it.
+If you need help structuring your feature's documentation, feel free to ask for help in the `#sig-docs` slack channel.

-Don't worry about polish or formatting, just describe what the feature does and how to use it.
-The docs person managing the release will work with you to get the content into shape to be published.
+When your first draft is complete, the documentation person assigned to your feature will review it and work with you get the content to a release ready state.

 If your feature needs documentation and the first draft content is not received, the feature may be removed from the milestone.

 ### All PRs reviewed and ready to merge

-If your PR has not
-yet been merged into the `release-X.Y` branch by this deadline, work with the docs person managing the release to get it in.
+If your PR has not yet been merged into the `release-X.Y` branch by the release deadline, work with the docs person managing the release to get it in.
 If your feature needs documentation and the docs are not ready, the feature may be removed from the milestone.